 Kokonoe is less than two hours by limousine bus from Oita Airport.
 Flights from Haneda Airport in Tokyo take less than two hours.
 From Itami Airport in Osaka, flights take approximately one hour.

-It is a short drive from Hita Station, which is served by the Kyudai Line, offering access to much of Kyushu.
+Kokonoe, which is served by the Kyudai Line, is a short drive from Hita Station and offers access to much of Kyushu.

 Look out over mountains, forests, and valleys

 A trip across the Kokonoe Yume Otsurihashi Bridge offers panoramic views of the Kuju Mountain Range as well as the stunning Shindo no taki and Medaki waterfalls below.
 You may even see denizens of Narukogawa Keikoku forest, including birds of prey.
 The bridge is most popular in the fall when the changes of the leaves in the forest turn the area into a beautiful sea of red, orange and yellow foliage.

 Rare flora and fauna

 Recognized by the Ramsar Convention as extremely rare, Tadewara Marsh and Bougatsuru Wetland are prime sightseeing spots on a trip around Kokonoe.

 Set out on the cedar boardwalks across the area, designed to protect the delicate ecosystem, for the chance to see rare plants, flowers and insects, or learn about the area from the comfort of the highly informative and interactive Chojabaru Visitor Center.

 Thanks to an abundance of pure water, the area is home to a distillery and brewery, both of which offer tours of their production facilities as well as tasting and a shop.
 Find out how staff at Iichiko Hita Distillery brew barley malt to use in raw sake alcohol, and how Sapporo Beer operates its Kyushu Brewery.